Skip to product information

 Taste & Aroma

-Iron Goddess tea (Tie Guan Yin—铁观音) is a celebrated oolong known for its distinctive flavor and captivating aroma.
+Iron Goddess tea is a celebrated oolong known for its distinctive flavor and captivating aroma.
 Lightly oxidized varieties offer floral orchid notes, a creamy texture, and a top note of green apple, while roasted versions reveal nutty, caramelized undertones.
 This balance of bright florals and smooth depth makes it a cornerstone of traditional Chinese tea culture.

 a iron goddess (tie guan yin) tea field from anxi county in Fujian, China.